dapleo/ubn/README.md

 # ubuntu_on_github
 Run Ubuntu 22.04 LTS VPS on Github

+## WARNING
+- Recommend use clone account to run it, use main account may be banned!

 # How to use?
 1. Fork this repo
 2. Edit the config.txt in the repo (Need your Ngrok Authtoken)